oaa-examples/old-menu-button/README.md

 ### li elements
 * In this example, `li` elements are used to create custom menu items.
-* The delegate object for the `li` element is an instance of MenuItem, which is instantiated and initialized by the PopupMenu object.
+* The event aggregator object for the menu item `li` elements is an instance of MenuItemAgent, which is instantiated and initialized by the PopupMenu object.

 __ARIA role, properties and states__
 * Role: `menuitem`

 ----------------------------------------------------------------
-## Widget Descriptions
+## Scripting

 ### MenuButton
 * JavaScript file: `MenuButton.js`
-* Serves as the delegate for an HTML `button` element that acts as a menu button.
+* The MenuButton object serves as the delegate for an HTML `button` element that acts as a menu button.
+* It maintains a reference to its PopupMenu object.

 __Related objects__